 Marta took a step back, pale.
 “Who are you…?”

 “It’s Gabrielle,” Gabrielle explained.
-“We had a quick chat in Aries after the prince’s incident.
+“We had a quick chat in Aries after the prince’s… incident a while back.
 Put in a word for you about your vitae spectrophotometer after his majesty and her majesty mentioned it to me.
 Glad to see you making your way up the ladder.”

 “Woah, what?”
 Gabrielle placed her hands on the woman’s shoulders.
 “Look, slow down.
 I don’t understand what you’re saying—”